SoftwareBrothers/better-docs/README.md

 # @table plugin

 better-docs creates the `@table` tag, which is a logical separator of members for defining tables in a database.
 Using this tag will separate those members tagged with `@table` into it's own section in the documentation, making the docs less cluttered and easier to read.
+You will define a table's schema as a
+`@typedef` just as you do any other typedef, including the `@table` table tag to indicate that this typedef should be documented in the "Tables" section.
+This table definition will be rendered the same as any other `@typedef`, except it will be grouped into a "Table" section with any other tables.

-## Usage
+## Installation

 To add the `@table` plugin - update `plugins` section in your `jsdoc.json` file: